7 Types of Fishing Reels and Their Functions

 If you’re a bass angler, this is the reel of choice for serious largemouth fans, and it’s the reel that most pros use.

 Bait-casting reels are one of the different types of fishing reels.
-They offer a significant advantage over other reels in that they allow for considerably more touch and feel than spinning reels.
+They offer a significant advantage over other reels, allowing for considerably more touch and feel than spinning reels.
 However, it is a skill that takes time to master.

 Bait-casting reels are more expensive than spin-casting or spinning reels.
 They have one of the broadest pricing ranges on the market.

-Make sure you know what you’re going to fish for, what kind of circumstances you’ll be fishing in (freshwater or saltwater), and how well the reel fits in your hand.
+Ensure you know what you’ll fish for, what kind of circumstances you’ll be fishing in (freshwater or saltwater), and how well the reel fits in your hand.

 The casting reel is a different type of baitcasting reel that is less common.
 They’re usually bigger than a typical bait-casting reel, having a side lever or button that enables a freewheel spool for longer casts.

-Casting reels, unlike bait-casting reels, do not have an automated line guide that bobs back and forth as you reel in your catch.
+Unlike bait-casting reels, casting reels do not have an automated line guide that bobs back and forth as you reel in your catch.

 Instead, as the line is reeled onto the spool, you must manually push it left and right.
 For heavy-duty use, these reels are usually cast with both hands!